Intel’s original 64bit extensions for x86

 In the late 1900s, Intel was fully invested in Itanium (IA-64) being their future 64bit architecture.

-At that time (allegedly around 1997-1998), some Intel engineers (that were more cautious than their management at that time) built a 64bit extension for x86 as a backstop, which never shipped:
+At that time (allegedly around 1997-1998), some Intel engineers – who were more cautious than their management – built a 64bit extension for their x86 processors as a backstop.
+It never shipped:

 Intel’s Pentium 4 had our own internal version of x86–64.
 But you could not use it: we were forced to “fuse it off”, meaning that even though the functionality was in there, it could not be exercised by a user.